elatov/puppet/docker/README.md

 ### Private registries

-If a server is not specified, images are pushed and pulled from [index.docker.io](https://index.docker.io).
+When a server is not specified, images are pushed and pulled from [index.docker.io](https://index.docker.io).
 To qualify your image name, create a private repository without authentication.

-To configure authentication for a private registry, add the following code to the manifest file , depending on what version of Docker you are running.
-If you are using Docker V1.10 or earlier add the following code to the manifest file ensuring that you specify the docker version:
+To configure authentication for a private registry, add the following code to the manifest file, depending on what version of Docker you are running.
+If you are using Docker V1.10 or earlier, specify the docker version in the manifest file:

 ```puppet
 docker::registry { 'example.docker.io:5000':